jobindjohn/vivaplus_v0.2/docs/model-doc/00-models.md

 ---
 # **VIVA+ Models**

-The VIVA+ model line-up consists of average female and male models of vehicle occupants and standing road users
+The VIVA+ model line-up consists of average female and male models of vehicle occupants and standing road users.

 The baseline model is the average female (50F).
-All the other models are are derivatives of this model.
+All the other models are derivatives of this model.
 The derivatives have the same elements, but with different nodal coordinates.

 ## Model workflow